 These circumstances may make corporate resilience to shocks increasingly valuable.
 There are many factors that can boost resilience, and diversity has been shown to be a positive contributor.
-13 Tarkom et. al shed some light on one likely mechanism behind this relationship.
-The paper shows that female CFOs are more efficient than male CFOs at managing working capital (WC), noting that "many business failures are due to inadequate planning by financial managers to strategically manage and control WC".14 Days WC, a measure of how long companies take to turn WC into sales revenue, was shorter for companies with female CFOs than for those with male CFOs.
+Tarkom et. al shed some light on one likely mechanism behind this relationship.
+The paper shows that female CFOs are more efficient than male CFOs at managing working capital (WC), noting that "many business failures are due to inadequate planning by financial managers to strategically manage and control WC".
+Days WC, a measure of how long companies take to turn WC into sales revenue, was shorter for companies with female CFOs than for those with male CFOs.
 Our own research at Impax also shows that having a female CFO is positively associated with financial performance.
 Since 2016, the gender of the CFO has been a consistent positive contributing factor to better performance both in the US and in the MSCI EAFE Index of developed market stocks that excludes the US and Canada.15

-Systemic racism may have also historically contributed to preventing people from racial and ethnic minorities from serving on boards and being promoted to upper management.
+Systemic racism may have also historically contributed to preventing people of color from serving on boards and being promoted to upper management.

-Promoting people from racial and ethnic minorities to positions like CFO and CEO is just good business, according to our research.
-US companies with a CFO and/or CEO from racial and ethnic minorities have performed better than those with white CEOs and CFOs16 (see Figures 3 and 4):
+Promoting people of color to positions like CFO and CEO is just good business, according to our research.
+US companies with a CFO and/or CEO of color have performed better than those with white CEOs and CFOs (see Figures 3 and 4):

-13 See, for example, Theresa Harrison and Cate Mork, "Diverse sourcing is both a social and business imperative that can help drive supply chain resiliency as well as ESG goals," EY, 22 October 2021, How diverse sourcing can create more resilient supply chains | EY - Global; and Patrick Reinmoeller and Nicole van Baardwijk, "The Link Between Diversity and Resilience," MITSIoan Management Review, July 15, 2005.
-The Link Between Diversity and Resilience (mit.edu).

-14 Augustine Tarkom, Leiza Nochebuena-Evans, and Haibo Wang, "CFO gender and working capital management," posted on Social Science Research Network, 3 June 2022.

-15 Source: Impax Asset Management.
+- 13 See, for example, Theresa Harrison and Cate Mork, "Diverse sourcing is both a social and business imperative that can help drive supply chain resiliency as well as ESG goals," EY, 22 October 2021, How diverse sourcing can create more resilient supply chains | EY - Global; and Patrick Reinmoeller and Nicole van Baardwijk, "The Link Between Diversity and Resilience," MITSIoan Management Review, July 15, 2005, The Link Between Diversity and Resilience (mit.edu). - 14 Augustine Tarkom, Leiza Nochebuena-Evans, and Haibo Wang, "CFO gender and working capital management," posted on Social Science Research Network, 3 June 2022. - 15 Source: Impax Asset Management.